Stiefel tropical linear spaces: Combinatorics of Stiefel tropical linear spaces

 Theorem~\ref{r:restrictsubdiv} indicates that $\mc D(A)$ is the restriction of $\mc M(A^{\rm t})$ to the hypersimplex, in the sense described there.
-If $Q$ is a full-dimensional cell of $\mc M(A^{\rm t})$ whose restriction $\Gamma_M$ in $\mc D(A)$ is also full-dimensional, then the corresponding cells in the dual subdivisions are both points, and these points are equal because a functional realizing equal (minimum) values on all vertices of $Q$ does the same on $\Gamma_M$.
+If $Q$ is a full-dimensional cell of $\mc M(A^{\rm t})$ whose restriction $\Gamma_M$ in $\mc D(A)$ is also full-dimensional, then the corresponding cells in the dual subdivisions $\mc D(A)^*$ and $\mc H(A^t)$ are both points, and these points are equal because a functional realizing equal (minimum) values on all vertices of $Q$ does the same on $\Gamma_M$.
 Name the point which constitutes these cells $u$.

-By definition the $i$\/th row of the covector $\tc(u)^{\rm t}$ is the set indexing the face of $\mc N(F_i) = H_i(A^{\rm t})$ containing~$u$.
+By definition the $i$\/th row of the covector $\tc(u)^{\rm t}$ is the set indexing the face of $F_i^* = H_i(A^{\rm t})$ containing~$u$.
 Therefore $\widetilde G(M)$ is the covector $\tc(u)^{\rm t}$.

-Finally, we assert that $\tc(u)^{\rm t}$ can be determined from the subdivision $\mc D=\mc D(A)$ alone, without the data of the lifting heights in the regular subdivision.
+Finally, we assert that $\tc(u)^{\rm t}$ can be determined from the cell complex $\mc D=\mc D(A)$ alone, without the data of the lifting heights in the regular subdivision.
 It will follow that $\widetilde G(M)$ is independent of the choice of~$A$.